huihui1126/drugSim-pathway/README.md

 # drugSim-pathway
-Drug similarity evaluation based on pathway fingerprints
+Drug similarity evaluation based on pathway fingerprints.

 This programme is written by Feiei Guo(ffguo@icmm.ac.cn).